 - A midsize suburban district has redesigned its secondary schools to give students three hours in the morning to work independently with an online, adaptive learning curriculum.
 Teachers offer personalized support as needed.
 The afternoon is dedicated to electives and to work in small groups with teachers.
 Students are reporting greater engagement at school, and teachers appreciate the time and flexibility to spend more one-on-one time with them.

-- A network of charter schools has moved to a competency-based approach in which all students use a software platform that guides their learning by identifying and addressing gaps in their mastery.
+- A network of charter schools has moved to a competency-based approach7 in which all students use a software platform that guides their learning by identifying and addressing gaps in their mastery.
 Instructional time is devoted exclusively to multiweek, cross-disciplinary projects undertaken by groups.
 Students also take a few weeks a year to participate in enrichment activities outside of school.
 Students in these schools have achieved growth above the national average on the Northwest Evaluation Association’s MAP math and reading assessments.

-- A large urban district focused on improving results for math and English language arts in the early grades has introduced a station-rotation model in elementary school classrooms.
+- A large urban district focused on improving results for math and English language arts in the early grades has introduced a station-rotation model8 in elementary school classrooms.
 This approach facilitates personalized, independent learning while allowing teachers to offer small group instruction on specific issues.
 The district has equipped these classrooms with devices (for example, Chromebook computers) and software to support the model.
 Assessments in the first year of implementation suggest the approach is accelerating students’ academic growth.

 While it is too early to declare victory, we think these examples provide guidance for other districts on how to scale personalized learning pilots.
 In this article, we discuss the three major components of a viable approach: defining a vision for the innovative design of instruction and schools; establishing a process for pilots, rapid iteration, and scaling; and creating an environment where innovation can thrive, including redesigned adult learning for educators and a strategic reallocation of resources.